adamnemecek/WebMIDIKit/README.md

 # WebMIDIKit: Simple MIDI Swift framework

-WebMIDIKit is the easiest Swift framework for working with MIDI

-## Info
+## About

 ### What's MIDI

 [MIDI](https://en.wikipedia.org/wiki/MIDI) is a standard governing music software and music device interconnectivity.
+It lets you make music by sending data to applications and devices.

 ### What's WebMIDI

-WebMIDI is an Web API standard that brings the MIDI technology to the browser.
-This is straightforward, fundamentally it governs selecting a port, sending data to an output port and receiving data from an input port (this should cover maybe like ~90% of all uses cases).
+WebMIDI is a browser API standard that brings the MIDI technology to the web.
+WebMIDI is minimal, it only describes port selection, receiving data from an input port and sending data to an output port (but this should cover ~90% of all use cases).

-### Where does WebMIDIKit come in?
+### What's WebMIDIKit
 On macOS/iOS, the native framework for working with MIDI is [CoreMIDI](https://developer.apple.com/reference/coremidi).
-This framework is relatively old and involves a lot of void pointer casting and other unspeakable things.
-Furthermore, some of this API further deteriorated during the transition to Swift.
-WebMIDIKit tries to fix that by implementing the webMIDI API in Swift.
+This framework is relatively old, entirely in C and using it involves a lot of void pointer casting and other unspeakable things.
+Furthermore, some of the API didn't quite make the jump to Swift and is essentially unusable
+WebMIDIKit fixes this by implementing the webMIDI API in Swift.

 CoreMIDI is an extremely unwieldy API,